Shopee-MUG/CharTide/README.md

 ```

 ### Reproduction example
-Below is a real, unedited run: the left chart is the user-provided input, the middle and right are rendered from the matplotlib code produced by CharTide-7B and CharTide-8B respectively.
+The left chart is the user-provided input, the middle and right are rendered from the matplotlib code produced by CharTide-7B and CharTide-8B respectively.

 <div align="center">
 <img src="./assets/example_comparison_triple.png" width="100%">